-The connections required on the QMT-5302NV Network Master Firefighters' Telephone Control Module are the cable from the previous display module to P1 or IN connector and the OUT connection goes to the IN connector of the next selector panel or display board.
+The connection required on the QMT-5302NV telephone board is the ribbon cable from the previous display module to P1 or IN connector on the bottom center of the board and the OUT connection goes to the IN connector of the next display board.

-The master telephone positive and negative terminals connect to the TNC-5000 Zone 1 positive and negative terminals with twisted shielded pair wires.
-Refer to Figure 81 below for connector and terminal block locations of the QMT-5302NV.
+The master telephone positive and negative terminals (located on the back of the QMT-5302NV) connect to the TNC-5000 Zone 1 postive and negative terminals with twisted pair wires.
+Refer to Figure below for connector and terminal block locations of the QMT-5302NV.